qingwave/weave/README.md

 # Weave
-Simple golang webserver write by gin and gorm.
+Simple but functional golang webserver example write by gin and gorm.

 ## Features
 Support features: